AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/ajo-b2c/module3.4/ex3.md

 In this exercise you'll improve your newsletter email message with a personalized text based on segment membership.

 Go to **Journeys**.
 Find the newsletter journey that you have created in the previous exercise.
-Search for `--demoProfileLdap-- - Newsletter`.
+Search for `--aepUserLdap-- - Newsletter`.
 Click your journey to open it.

 ![Journey Optimizer](./images/sbp1.png)